sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 }}}

 The homogeneous analogue to a polyhedral complex is a polyhedral fan.
 The constructor `Fan` for instances of the class `RationalPolyhedralFan` has been generalized: If the new keyword `allow_arrangement=True` is passed, the input is allowed to be an arbitrary finite set (arrangement) of rational polyhedral cones; Sage then computes a suitable common refinement that is a fan. [[https://trac.sagemath.org/ticket/25122|#25122]]

-=== Parallel face iterator ===

-The f-vector of polyhedra is now computed in parallel on many platforms.

-For developers: This is done with a parallel face iterator.
-Instead of just counting the faces, one can also perform different operations in parallel.

 == Knot theory ==